50% off all plans.Ends 10 June 2026Claim 50% off

 Contribution in Commercial Decisions

-1. Price increase go/no-go: Before any price increase, calculate the break-even volume loss.
-If your elasticity estimate suggests volume loss below the break-even, the price increase is contribution-positive — even if revenue declines.
+Before any price increase, calculate the break-even volume loss.
+If the elasticity estimate suggests volume loss below the break-even, the price increase is contribution-positive even if revenue declines.
 This is the single most important calculation in pricing.

-2. Promotional ROI: A promotion that sells 10,000 incremental units at $2.00 off looks great for revenue.
-But if your contribution margin is $1.50 per unit, you are losing $0.50 on every incremental unit.
+A promotion that sells 10,000 incremental units at $2.00 off looks great for revenue.
+But if the contribution margin per unit is $1.50, the brand loses $0.50 on every incremental unit.
 The promotion destroys value.
-Most FMCG companies do not calculate promotional ROI on a contribution basis, which is why 50-70% of promotions are unprofitable.
+Most FMCG companies do not calculate promotional ROI on a contribution basis, which is why a large share of promotions turn out to be unprofitable when the full math runs.

-3. Customer profitability: A customer with $10M in gross sales and 25% GTN contributes $7.5M net revenue.
-A customer with $8M and 15% GTN contributes $6.8M.
-But after COGS and customer-specific costs (returns, logistics, merchandising), the second customer might be more profitable.
-Always evaluate customer value on a contribution basis.
+A customer with $10M in gross sales and 25 percent GTN contributes $7.5M in net revenue.
+A customer with $8M and 15 percent GTN contributes $6.8M.
+But after COGS and customer-specific costs (returns, logistics, merchandising), the second customer may be more profitable.
+Always evaluate customer value on a contribution basis, not a revenue basis.

 Related concepts